yugabyte/yugabyte-db/docs/content/stable/reference/drivers/yugabytedb-jdbc-driver.md

 headerTitle: YugabyteDB JDBC Driver
 linkTitle: YugabyteDB JDBC Driver
 description: Add cluster awareness and load balancing to YugabyteDB distributed SQL databases
-beta: /stable/faq/general/#what-is-the-definition-of-the-beta-feature-tag
+beta: /latest/faq/general/#what-is-the-definition-of-the-beta-feature-tag
 section: REFERENCE
-block_indexing: true
 menu:
   stable:
     identifier: yugabytedb-jdbc-driver
     parent: drivers
     weight: 2941
-aliases:
-  - /stable/reference/connectors/yugabytedb-jdbc-driver
 isTocNested: true
 showAsideToc: true
 ---

 ## Overview

 The YugabyteDB JDBC Driver is based on the open source [PostgreSQL JDBC Driver (PgJDBC)](https://github.com/pgjdbc/pgjdbc) and incorporates all of the functionality and behavior of that driver.
-The YugabyteDB JDBC driver extends PgJDBC to add support for distributed SQL databases created in YugabyteDB universes, including cluster awareness and load balancing.
+The YugabyteDB JDBC Driver extends PgJDBC to add support for distributed SQL databases created in YugabyteDB universes, including cluster awareness and load balancing.
+Like PgJDBC, the YugabyteDB JDBC Driver is not based on [`libpq`](#libpq), but supports the [SCRAM-SHA-256 authentication method](../../../secure/authentication/password-authentication/#scram-sha-256).

 ### Cluster awareness

-The YugabyteDB JBDC driver supports distributed SQL databases on a YugabyteDB universe, or cluster, and adds cluster awareness.
+The YugabyteDB JBDC Driver supports distributed SQL databases on a YugabyteDB universe, or cluster, and adds cluster awareness.
 When you specify any one node in your YugabyteDB cluster as the initial *contact point*  (`YBClusterAwareDataSource`), the driver discovers the rest of the nodes in the universe and automatically responds to nodes being started, stopped, added, or removed.

 ### Connection pooling